 Stuart’s fraud case experience includes:

 - Serving as lead counsel in most of the largest defense, health care, and financial institution fraud actions brought by the U.S. government

 - Winning numerous qui tam cases on dismissal or summary judgment motions

 Stuart also has litigated many antitrust and securities cases on behalf of investment banks, broker-dealers, and insurance companies.
 His experience in these matters includes:

-- Obtaining an important affirmance from the U.S. Court of Appeals for the Third Circuit in a complex antitrust matter involving an alleged price-fixing conspiracy in the bond industry
+- Achieving affirmance by the U.S. Court of Appeals for the Third Circuit in a complex antitrust matter involving an alleged price-fixing conspiracy in the bond industry

 - Representing the broker of the World Trade Center property insurance program in ongoing 9/11 cases in the U.S. District Court for the Southern District of New York